lciaran/python_project/README.md

 ## **Examples**

-You will find below some examples to better understand how execute the program.
+Below you will find some examples to better understand to how execute the program.

-* Executing the program printing the progression log.
-You will find an uniprot ID as inout.
-Output and figure arguments are not added.
+* Executing the program while printing the progression log.
+The input is an uniprot ID.
+Output and output figure arguments are not indicated.

 ```{.sh}
 python3 ProtFLEXpreD.py -i P65206 -v
 ```

 * Executing the program without printing the progression log.
-You will find a fasta file uniprot ID as input and a text file as output.
-Figure argument is not added.
+The input is a fasta file and the output is a text file.
+Figure argument is not indicated.

 ```{.sh}
 python3 ProtFLEXpreD.py -i P65206.fasta -o ./Results/P65206.txt
 ```

-* Executing the program printing the progression log.
-All possible argument will be added.
+* Executing the program while printing the progression log.
+All possible arguments are indicated.

 ```{.sh}
 python3 ProtFLEXpreD.py -i P65206 -o ./Results/P65206.txt -f ./Results/P65206.png -v
 ```

-If you have any doubt, do not hesitate to contact with us, laura.ciaran01@estudiant.upf.edu and neus.pou01@estudiant.upf.edu.
+If you have any doubt, do not hesitate to contact us, laura.ciaran01@estudiant.upf.edu and neus.pou01@estudiant.upf.edu.